Complete Financial Questionnaire

 • Narcolepsy

-If you have a pre-existing heath condition, the first thing we do speak to our panel of underwriters anonymously.
+If you have a pre-existing health condition, the first thing we do is speak to our panel of underwriters anonymously.

 Discussing your medical history helps us to identify the most suitable insurer for your medical condition.

-By completing our research thoroughly, we can save time and obtain the best possible terms for you with the least hassle.
+By conducting thorough research, we can save time and obtain the best possible terms for you with the least hassle.

 The most important factors the underwriters need at this preliminary stage are: